getodk/collect/README.md

 [![codecov.io](https://codecov.io/github/getodk/collect/branch/master/graph/badge.svg)](https://codecov.io/github/getodk/collect)
 [![Slack status](http://slack.getodk.org/badge.svg)](http://slack.getodk.org)

 ODK Collect is an Android app for filling out forms.
 It is designed to be used in resource-constrained environments with challenges such as unreliable connectivity or power infrastructure.
-ODK Collect is part of Open Data Kit (ODK), a free and open-source set of tools which help organizations author, field, and manage mobile data collection solutions.
-Learn more about the Open Data Kit project and its history [here](https://getodk.org/about/) and read about example ODK deployments [here](https://getodk.org/about/deployments/).
+ODK Collect is part the ODK Project, a free and open-source set of tools which help organizations author, field, and manage mobile data collection solutions.
+Learn more about the ODK project and its history [here](https://getodk.org/) and read about example ODK deployments [here](https://forum.getodk.org/c/showcase).

-ODK Collect renders forms that are compliant with the [ODK XForms standard](http://getodk.github.io/xforms-spec/), a subset of the [XForms 1.1 standard](https://www.w3.org/TR/xforms/) with some extensions.
+ODK Collect renders forms that are compliant with the [ODK XForms standard](https://getodk.github.io/xforms-spec/), a subset of the [XForms 1.1 standard](https://www.w3.org/TR/xforms/) with some extensions.
 The form parsing is done by the [JavaRosa library](https://github.com/getodk/javarosa) which Collect includes as a dependency.

 ## Table of Contents
 * [Learn more about ODK Collect](#learn-more-about-odk-collect)